 A business must keep records to confirm the information on the register for at least five years after the date of lodgement.
-Copies of these documents must be available for inspection by us on request.
+Copies of the documents must be available for inspection on request.

 We have the authority to issue an assessment where a business fails to pay unclaimed money.
 Failure to lodge and pay on time may result in interest and penalties.